 Ticket to the Tour of Homes, Pine Apple, AL Saturday 3/25 – 10:00 am – 5:00 pm

-THE TOUR PACKAGE $50 per person 500 tickets available
+THE TOUR PACKAGE $50 per person ONLY 200 available as of February 24th!

 Discover the beauty of Pine Apple, Alabama, Saturday, March 25th, 2023, as you explore nine beautiful homes, two historic churches, and its impressive school building, Moore Academy.
 During your visit you will experience stunning architecture, rich history, and quintessential Southern hospitality.